Kanchenjunga Circuit Trek

 After breakfast, trek to Tortong for 6-7 hours on the descent trail, leaving the snow-capped mountain as a backdrop.
 It goes through the rhododendron forest and Simbuwa Khola, with Himalayan views on the way, and reaches Tortong.
 Overnight at the teahouse in Totong.

 After breakfast, start the trek to Sukethum along the side of Simbuwa Khola (the Simbuwa River), which takes about 5–6 hours.
 The trek goes on the trail, which is a gradual descent.
-Overnight at the Lodge in Sukethum.
+Overnight at the lodge in Sukethum.

 After breakfast, drive back to Taplejung on a shared Jeep, which takes about 5 hours to get to Taplejung.
 Overnight at the lodge in Tapl